JoergHolz/LocalAdmin/README.md

 ####3.2 Advanced Example
-Lets take the above example an say we want to have an extra group listed in LocalAdmin which contains all projects having a document folder inside:
+Let's take the above example and say we want to have an extra group listed in LocalAdmin which contains all projects having a document folder inside:

 ```
 $config["project_group"][0] = [
-        "directory" => "/absolute/path/to/webroot/",
+        "directory" => "/absolute/path/to/web_root/",
         "matching_path" => "/documents/",
         ...
 ```

 This would list: miller-company and my_web3

-##4 Settings
+##4.
+Settings

 You find all settings in application/config/settings.php.
 All settings are stored in an array called $config and grouped into: